meanin/getting-started-with-microservices/10-getting-started-prerequisites.md

 `az group create --name myResourceGroup --location eastus`

 ## Docker CE
 For this demo, Docker Community Edition is a must have.
 You can download it from [here](https://www.docker.com/get-started).
 To be able to build and run a linux images, you have to enable virtualization and have a hyper-v support.
-You can install docker only on a mashine with a hyper-v, so Windows 10 Pro i.e.
+You can install docker only on a machine with a hyper-v, so Windows 10 Pro i.e.

 ## Azure CLI AKS
 To be able to communicate with a kubernetes cluster in azure, you have to install cli.
 It is possible by running this command: `az aks install-cli` on a machine with an Azure CLI installed previously.